oxipay/oxidocs/docs/platforms/cubecart.md

 # Setting up Oxipay on a CubeCart Store

 This document outlines the steps needed to install Oxipay on your CubeCart Store.
-Oxipay is a payment gateway that enables customers on your Stores to purchase items using their credit cards on an interest free payment plan.

 <div class="panel">
   At the time of writing this article, Oxipay was developed and tested against CubeCart version <code>6.1.1</code>, although the plugin should be compatible with other CubeCart versions.
 If you encounter any issues, please contact us to resolve them as soon as possible.